Legal Advocate for Survivors of Domestic Violence

 Being a safer, more effective ally for survivors both professionally and personally

-Additional training and professional development opportunities offered by guest speakers at the monthly supervisory meetings
+Additional trainings and professional development opportunities offered by guest speakers at the monthly supervisory meetings

 Opportunity for academic credit, work experience, and other benefits for future educational or employment options

 Opportunities for networking with local legal officials, employees, and groups

 Have not received domestic violence services as a participant with Walnut Avenue for a minimum of two years

 Completion of the 40+ hour advocacy certification training (required by California law)

 Participation in our 24-hour hotline service

 Detail-oriented, punctual, and able to conform to structural requirements/policies

 Business or business-casual attire